-4.01 Users.
-Customer is responsible and liable for the acts and omissions of Users, including without limitation, any User conduct that violates the AUP or Customer’s responsibilities under this Agreement.
+4.01 Authorized Users.
+Customer is responsible and liable for the acts and omissions of Authorized Users, including without limitation, any Authorized User conduct that violates the AUP or Customer’s responsibilities under this Agreement.

 4.02 Content Rights.
 Customer has a non-exclusive, non-sublicensable, nontransferable (except as specifically permitted in this Agreement) right to access and use the Service and Company Content under this Agreement during the Term, in connection with Customer’s internal staffing business purposes.
 Customer rights do not include the right to reproduce, distribute, or disclose to third parties any Company Content (including any test information).
 Customer acknowledges and agrees: (a) that the Company Content (including all tests available through the Service) are protected by copyright and other laws and are Company's trade secrets and Confidential Information (as defined below in Section 5.01); and (b) that unauthorized distribution, disclosure, or other use would reduce or destroy their validity, usefulness, and value and would cause Company substantial and irreparable harm, including without limitation potential harm to its reputation.

 4.03 Employment Practices.
 Customer is solely responsible for its employment practices, including Customer’s use of the Service in its recruiting activities.
 As such, Customer acknowledges and agrees as follows:

 (a) Test and/or assessment scores from the Service should be only one element of a comprehensive applicant or Employee evaluation process.